fbpx

 Covered Employees

-• Earned at least $1,000 in the qualifying period
+• Have earned at least $1,000 in wages during the qualifying period

 Benefit Duration